JanHett/spice/README.md

 [![Build Status](https://travis-ci.org/JanHett/spice.svg?branch=master)](https://travis-ci.org/JanHett/spice)

 This is an attempt to provide a set of generic tools for image processing.
 At the core of the library is a type for storing n-dimensional data.
-It intends to translate the flexibility of NumPy's and Julia's Arrays into a low-overhead structure matching the design of the existing C++ standard library.
+It intends to translate the flexibility of [NumPy's](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) and [Julia's](https://docs.julialang.org/en/v1/manual/arrays/) Arrays into a low-overhead structure imitating the design of the existing C++ standard library.

 Building on this type, a number of more image-specific types are provided.